suhasbn/TEAMMAIT_Annotation/README.md

 Make sure the `annotation_code.py` file is in the same directory as the data directory.

+## Data
+I have not included the audio because it contains PII data.

 ## Running the Code

 To run the code, open a terminal and navigate to the directory containing the `annotation_code.py` file.